 As if that’s not enough, Poppy is part of the Moody Cows sevens team that has helped to raise more than £20,000 for Macmillan Cancer Support.

-Her own playing days began at an after-school club when she was six and she went on to Ellingham & Ringwood RFC with brief spells at Salisbury and Wimborne.
+Poppy started playing at an after-school club when she was six and went on to Ellingham & Ringwood RFC with brief spells at Salisbury and Wimborne.

 Norwich-born Poppy attended Burgate School and Sixth Form Centre in Hampshire, studied sports therapy and rehab at the University of West of England in Bristol.